hoppe93/SOFT2/doc/sphinx/source/scripts/DistributionFunction.rst

 The distribution function module, which defines a distribution function to weigh results with.
-A number of different types of distribution functions can be generated or loaded in SOFT2, including the analytical avalanche distribution [#fulop2006]_, direct output from the kinetic solver CODE, as well as regular SOFT phase-space distribution functions.
+A number of different types of distribution functions can be generated or loaded in SOFT2, including the analytical avalanche distribution [#fulop2006]_, direct output from the kinetic solvers CODE, LUKE and GO+CODE, as well as regular SOFT phase-space distribution functions.

 .. [#fulop2006] Fülöp et al., 2006 "Destabilization of magnetosonic-whistler waves by a relativistic runaway beam". *Physics of Plasmas* **13** (6), 062506 `doi:10.1063/1.2208327 <https://doi.org/10.1063/1.2208327>`_.